Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 But which one is the better choice?
 As a developer, it’s important that you choose something that’s flexible enough to meet your needs.

-In this article, we’re going to take a look at both Gutenberg and Elementor, and determine which one is the better choice.
-Let’s get started!
+In this article, we will look at Gutenberg and Elementor and determine the better choice.

 What is Gutenberg?

 Gutenberg launched in 2018, replacing the classic editor in WordPress and ushering in a new era of change.
-WIth support from WordPress’ expansive developer community, Gutenberg was off to a big start.
+With WordPress’s expansive developer community’s support, Gutenberg was off to a big start.

 The good thing about Gutenberg is that you don’t have to worry about writing any HTML code or CSS.
 It’s a simple block-based editor, allowing users to drag and drop blocks and customize them as they see fit.